a castle things to do in Ireland

 Gibbons, a professional tour guide, runs an excellent bus tour that picks up customers at several stops in Dublin.

-How to See Some of Ireland’s Famous Attractions for Free
+See Attractions for Free

 As incredible as it may seem, there are a few of Ireland's tourist attractions that you really don’t have to pay for, even though they are rarely advertised that way.